Acizza/anup/README.md

 By default, the program will look for anime in `~/anime/` and play episodes with `mpv`.
 To change these, run the program once to generate the config file and change the `series_dir` and `player` fields in `~/.config/anup/config.toml`, respectively.

-## Logging in to AniList
+## Adding an Account

-Before you can add and play a series, you will need to authenticate the program to make changes to your anime list.
-To do this, visit the [URL printed in the TUI](https://anilist.co/api/v2/oauth/authorize?client_id=427&response_type=token) and follow the instructions to obtain an access token.
-Once you have a token, you will need to paste it in either with the `anilist` command in the TUI (enter commands by pressing ":"), or with the `-t` CLI flag.
+Before you can add and play a series, you will need to add an AniList account to the program.
+To do this, open [this URL](https://anilist.co/api/v2/oauth/authorize?client_id=427&response_type=token) and follow the instructions to obtain an account access token.
+Once you have a token, you will need to paste it into the program.
+To do this, first press `u` to open user management, and then `Tab` to switch to the add user panel.
+Now press either `Ctrl + Shift + V` **or** `Ctrl + V` (depending on your terminal) to paste the token.
+Once your token has been pasted in, you can press enter to add your account.

+You can repeat this process as needed to add more accounts.
+Once you are done, you can press `Escape` to return to the main panel.

-Note that the token will be saved to `~/.config/anup/token.toml` and base64 encoded.
-You can disable this token at any time from the `Apps` section of your AniList account settings.
+All accounts are saved to `~/.local/share/anup/users.mpack` and are **not encrypted**.
+You can disable an account's token at any time by going to your AniList account settings, and navigating to the `Apps` section.

 ## Adding a Series